diegomarquez/side-scrolling-shooting-game/README.md

 -------------------

 - Editor
-	- Add and remove layers of a viewport
-		- UI
-			Add: Plus button next to the drop down
-			Remove: remove button next to each layer
-		- Integration
-			- Initial Values
-			- Arrange layers when sorting happens
-		- If a layer is removed, recycle it's game-objets only if they are not visible elsewhere
-	- Change layer order
-		- UI (DONE)
+	- Viewports
-		- Integration.
-Reflect the change in the rendering order of a layers in a viewport
-	- Save Layers
+		- Save
-	- Load Layers
+		- Load

+	- Fix Viewport arranging logic, swapping is wrong.
+	- Fix clicking on canvas, it does not work when the main viewport is scrolled

 	- Update UI of game-object and group selector
-	- Update UI to add new viewports
+	- Update UI to add new viewports, put it on top instead of the bottom
+		- Use Dialog to create new viewport

 	- Be able to add, remove and arrange update groups
 		- UI